KxSystems/docs/docs/kb/ssl.md

 #### SSL_CA_CERT_FILE

-A file of certificate authority (CA) certificates in PEM format.
+A file containing certificate authority (CA) certificates in PEM format.
 The file can contain several CA certificates identified by

 ```
 -----BEGIN CERTIFICATE-----